jeffliu0/react-components-cb-000/README.md

 ## Components?

 Let's examine a high level overview of what a React component is before we implement one.
-The official [React documentation on components][react-component] says it best:
+The official [React documentation on components][react-component] says it best:sada

 >Components let you split the UI into independent, reusable pieces, and think
 >about each piece in isolation.